Professional Qualifications For The Sports Industry

 Major sporting events such as Euro 2020 can lead people to dream of what it might be like to be a professional athlete.

-To give you a flavour of how you could pursue a professional career in sport, we’ve mapped out some of the qualifications that would set you on your way.
+To give you a flavour of how you could pursue a professional career in sports, we’ve mapped out some of the qualifications that would set you on your way.

 Sports and exercise science

-An undergraduate degree in sport and exercise science can act as a pathway to a variety of careers, not all within the sport industry.
+An undergraduate degree in sports and exercise science can act as a pathway to a variety of careers, not all within the sports industry.

 To become a sports psychologist, you’ll need relevant accredited psychology qualifications.
 Firstly, you’ll need to complete a degree accredited by The British Psychology Society (BPS), which leads to graduate membership of the BPS.